 Prices are based on two sharing in ensuite twin or double rooms for ten nights on a bed & breakfast basis.

 We would recommend Dublin as your starting point, although it is also easy to come via Belfast or the port of Rosslare via the ferry from Fishguard in the south of Wales if bringing your own car.
-If you prefer to fly to Ireland, then you will need a hire car – we can arrange this for you if you wish.

 Before your departure, you will receive personalised holiday information including full directions and recommended routes from your specified starting point, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.

 All Ireland itineraries and room types are presented subject to availability at specific hotels.